Note

 # Configure our custom power evaluator

-power_estimator = PowerEstimator(operator.receiving_device)
+power_estimator = PowerEstimator(link)

 simulation.add_evaluator(power_estimator)